mattcone/markdown-guide/_getting-started/whats-markdown-good-for.md

 Markdown was designed for the web, so it should come as no surprise that there are plenty of applications specifically designed for creating website content.

-If you're looking for the simplest possible way to create a website with Markdown files, check out [blot.im](https://blot.im) and [smallvictori.es](https://smallvictori.es).
-After you sign up for one of these services, they create a Dropbox folder on your computer.
+If you're looking for the simplest possible way to create a website with Markdown files, check out [blot.im](https://blot.im).
+After you sign up for Blot, it creates a Dropbox folder on your computer.
 Just drag and drop your Markdown files into the folder and — poof! — they're on your website.
 It couldn't be easier.

 If you're familiar with HTML, CSS, and version control, check out [Jekyll](/tools/jekyll/), a popular static site generator that takes Markdown files and builds an HTML website.
 One advantage to this approach is that [GitHub Pages](/tools/github-pages/) provides free hosting for Jekyll-generated websites.
 If Jekyll isn't your cup of tea, just pick one of the [many other static site generators available](https://www.staticgen.com/).